-Paul Li is Lecturer in Cognitive Science.
+Paul Li is a Continuing Lecturer in Cognitive Science.
 He is the co-author of The Cognitive Sciences: an Interdisciplinary Approach.
 He has written for Scientific American Mind, Psychology Today, and was recently an episode consultant for National Geographic Channel's Brain Games.

 Jitendra Malik is an Arthur J. Chick endowed Professor of Electrical Engineering and Computer Science.
 He specializes in Computer Vision, Computational Modeling of Human Vision, Computational Biology, and Computer Graphics.

 Sam Mchombo is an Associate Professor of African American Studies.
 He researches the syntax and semantics of reciprocal constructions in Bantu languages as part of his investigation of the logical structure of Bantu languages, and of the relation between morpho-syntax and semantics.
 He is the author of The Syntax of Chichewa.